If you’ve been following crypto

 The unregulated nature of cryptocurrencies prohibits major bodies such as pension funds from allowing the purchase of digital assets directly, but leveraging regulated platforms such as stock exchanges can allow for the efficient tax filing of cryptocurrency ETFs.

 Another advantage of crypto ETFs is that they come from regulated firms and are traded on regulated avenues.
-Therefore, non-crypto investors can put their money in them with much confidence knowing everything is continuously monitored.
+Therefore, non-crypto investors can put their money in them with much more confidence, knowing everything is continuously monitored.

 Despite numerous benefits, crypto ETFs also have their shortcomings.
 Some factors hindering cryptocurrency ETFs include: